-Q: Will there be a standardized impact reporting template provided as part of the self-declaration and annual reporting process?
+Will there be a standardized impact reporting template provided as part of the self-declaration and annual reporting process?

-A: There will not be a standardized template provided for self-declaration and annual reporting and disclosure, however such a template may be provided to facilitate reporting at a later stage, subject to Secretariat input.
+There will not be a standardized template provided for self-declaration and annual reporting and disclosure.
 Reporting can be done through existing reporting channels.
 All that will be required is rationale on compliance with the minimum environmental and social safeguards, 14 baseline requirements, and positive contribution to one or more of the sustainability criteria, as outlined in the SI Framework.
-It is envisioned that the data platform developed for the SI Label will facilitate harmonization of reporting and act as a centralized, transparent repository to disclose, report, and measure performance of assets over time.
+It is envisioned that the data platform developed for the SI Label will facilitate harmonization of reporting and a centralized, transparent repository to disclose, report, and measure performance of assets over time.

-Q: How will reporting be aggregated and shared?
+How will reporting be aggregated and shared?

-A: As part of the SI Label's governance, a data platform will be identified to aggregate performance, publicly disclose standards used to obtain the label, as well as document ongoing reporting.
+As part of the SI Label's governance, a data platform will be identified to aggregate performance, disclose standards used to obtain the label, as well as ongoing reporting.
 Subject to data availability, the platform will allow for comparability across infrastructure assets and promote transparency.